-The tribunal's stand is that although the PP shows the detail of water consumption, the impact of the change of hydrology of the watercourse of groundwater hasn't been mentioned in the Conceptual Plan nor any other document, and the discussion on the same was not found in the record of EAC or MoEF&CC.
+Although the PP shows the water consumption, the impact of the change of hydrology of the watercourse of groundwater hasn't been mentioned in the Conceptual Plan nor any other document, and the discussion on the same was not found in the record of EAC or MoEF&CC.
 The lack of examination of the project's impact on the environment by SEAC/MoEF was noted and showed a total non-application of mind and a mechanical exercise of the grant of EC.